Welcome to Boarding

 Meet the House staff

 Domestic Staff: Louise Bower is our wonderful Matron.
 She is in the House throughout the day and knows how everything works.
 She will take you to the doctors if you are ill and looks after your washing and wellbeing.
 She is also a great person to talk to about your day when you come in after school.
-We also have two cleaners, Tracy and Denise who you will soon get to know.
+We also have three cleaners who you will soon get to know.

 House locations